xapian/xapian/xapian-applications/omega/docs/newformat.rst

      add_default_libreries() {
      #if defined HAVE_POPPLER
-         Worker* omindex_pdf = new Worker("omindex_pdf");
+         Worker* omindex_poppler = new Worker("omindex_poppler");
-         index_library("application/pdf", omindex_pdf);
+         index_library("application/pdf", omindex_poppler);
      #endif

 Finally, we can compile our program to be sure that everything is okay.
-If the modifications are correct, we will find a new executable omindex_yourformat in the working directory.
+If the modifications are correct, we will find a new executable ``omindex_yourlibrary`` in the working directory.

 Using a filter:
 ===============